pantheon-systems/documentation/source/content/guides/local-development/06-drupal-phpstorm.md

 ---
 title: Local Development on Pantheon
-subtitle: Configuring JetBrains PhpStorm IDE with Drupal on Pantheon
+subtitle: Configure JetBrains PhpStorm IDE with Drupal on Pantheon
-description: Best practices and recommendations for building a Drupal site using JetBrains PhpStorm.
+description: Configure your local environment to build a Drupal module using JetBrains PhpStorm.
 cms: "Drupal"
 categories: [develop]
 tags: [local]